-- 3) must be installed - 1) over an adhered single-ply membrane no less than 2.3 mm (bituminous membranes) or 60 mils (non-bituminous membranes). - 2) with a slip sheet between the membrane and the metal liner to prevent damage to the membrane caused by the liner at its joints. - 6) When an adjoining Water-shedding System is insulated (typically ASM only), the transition from gutter to the Water-shedding System may require the use of tapered insulation incorporating a drainage plane between layers of tapered insulation.
+- 1) over an adhered single-ply membrane no less than 2.3 mm (bituminous membranes) or 60 mils (non-bituminous membranes). - 2) with a slip sheet between the membrane and the metal liner to prevent damage to the membrane caused by the liner at its joints. - 6) When an adjoining water-shedding system is insulated (typically ASM only), the transition from gutter to the water-shedding system may require the use of tapered insulation incorporating a drainage plane between layers of tapered insulation.
 See Construction Detail ASM 12.1.2 Built-in Gutter Assembly for an illustrated example.